dendibakh/perf-book/chapters/9-Optimizing-Computations/9-5 Compiler Intrinsics.md

 When it is absolutely necessary to generate specific assembly instructions, you should not rely on compiler autovectorization.
 In such cases, code can instead be written using *compiler intrinsics*.
 In most cases, compiler intrinsics provide a 1-to-1 mapping to assembly instructions.
 An example in [@lst:Intrinsics] shows how the C++ version of the horizontal sum of elements in an array (see [@lst:VectIllegal]) can be coded with compiler intrinsics.

-Listing: Summing elements of an array with compiler Intrinsics.
+Listing: Summing elements of an array with compiler intrinsics.

 ~~~~ {#lst:Intrinsics .cpp .numberLines}
 #include <immintrin.h>